 Share Food Hub on FacebookShare Food Hub on TwitterShare Food Hub on LinkedinEmail Food Hub link

-The District of Lunenburg is exploring the feasibility of creating a food hub that supports local food security.
+The District of Lunenburg explored the feasibility of creating a food hub that supports local food security.
 Food Hubs are centralized facilities that connect and network local farmers, producers, the community, and consumers.
 The goal is to connect local farmers and food producers with people in the community, helping everyone get access to fresh, affordable food while supporting the local economy.

 By streamlining the distribution process, the food hub can ensure efficient delivery of fresh, locally sourced food to various outlets, including healthcare facilities, schools, restaurants, retail stores and more.

-It's important to note that a Food Hub is NOT a Farmers Market!
+It's important to note that a Food Hub is NOT a Farmers Market.
 If you'd like to know more about what a food hub is, check out this video: https://www.youtube.com/watch?v=peto7dZp5vY.

-The District of Lunenburg is exploring the feasibility of creating a food hub that supports local food security.
+The District of Lunenburg explored the feasibility of creating a food hub that supports local food security.
 Food Hubs are centralized facilities that connect and network local farmers, producers, the community, and consumers.
 The goal is to connect local farmers and food producers with people in the community, helping everyone get access to fresh, affordable food while supporting the local economy.

 By streamlining the distribution process, the food hub can ensure efficient delivery of fresh, locally sourced food to various outlets, including healthcare facilities, schools, restaurants, retail stores and more.

-It's important to note that a Food Hub is NOT a Farmers Market!
+It's important to note that a Food Hub is NOT a Farmers Market.
 If you'd like to know more about what a food hub is, check out this video: https://www.youtube.com/watch?v=peto7dZp5vY.